cksystemsteaching/selfie/README.md

 ./selfie: backtracking 1
 ./selfie: selfie terminating test/read_test.c with exit code 0
 ```
-By default only the number of backtracks is printed during a symbolic execution.
-In order to see more detail, the verbose option `-v` should be set.
+By default the engine only prints the number of backtracks, that is to say the number of distinct paths executed.
+The verbose option `-v`
+prints more about the symbolic state.
 ```bash
 $ ./selfie -c test/read_test.c selfie.c -v 1 -n 2
 [...]